-Superconducting ILC-type cavities have an rf input coupler Input coupler will reduce efficiency Input coupler will reduce efficiency Input coupler will reduce

-E conditioning time (can be conditioned separately), reduce conditioning time (can be conditioned separatery), reduce of cost and improve reliability.
+Superconducting ILC-type cavities have an rf input coupler that is welded on.
+A detachable input coupler will reduce conditioning time (can be conditioned separately), reduce cost and improve reliability.
 The problem with placing an extra flange in the superconducting cavity is about creating a possible quench spot at the seal place.
-Euclid Techlabs LLC has developed a coaxial coupler which has an on the surface $\frac{1}{2}$ with zero magnetic field (hence zero surface current).
-By E placing a flange in that area we are able to avoid disturbing surface currents that typically lead to a quench.
-The coupler surface currents that typically lead to a quench.
+Euclid Techlabs LLC has developed a coaxial coupler which has an on the surface with zero magnetic field (hence zero surface current).
+By placing a flange in that area we are able to avoid disturbing surface currents that typically lead to a quench.
 The coupler is optimized to preserve the axial symmetry of the cavity and rf field.
-The surface treatments and rf test of the protoand rf field.
-The surface treatments and rf test of the proto- $\frac{1}{8}$ type coupler with a 1.3 GHz ILC-type single-cell cavity at
+The surface treatments and rf test of the prototype coupler with a 1.3 GHz ILC-type single-cell cavity at Fermilab will be reported and discussed.